stevenbrown125/personal-portfolio/content/blog/2020/Language Learning Strategies II - Understanding what’s going on/index.md

 ## Further reading _(optional, but recommended)_

-This article by Dr. Judy Willis elaborates in further details how your brain processes new information and gives insight on how to improve your brain’s learning receptiveness by understanding yourself and your environment.abnf
+This article by Dr. Judy Willis elaborates in further details how your brain processes new information and gives insight on how to improve your brain’s learning receptiveness by understanding yourself and your environment.

 [https://www.teachthought.com/learning/how-the-brain-works-and-how-students-can-respond/](https://www.teachthought.com/learning/how-the-brain-works-and-how-students-can-respond/)